 Where Can You Buy Them?

 They are available year-round in cans at most supermarkets, and you can buy fresh, prepackaged ones at T&T (pretty much year-round) at a very high cost (like $3 for 6-8 pieces).
-I’ve also seen frozen ones at T&T, which are a little cheaper, but cant recall the cost.
+I’ve also seen frozen ones at T&T, which are a little cheaper, but can’t recall the cost.
 Plus, as I recently discovered after watching a documentary about the history of supermarkets, not all grocery stores have the commercial refrigeration facilities to provide an endless supply of frozen fruits, so these can be hard to come by.
 During the spring/summer time, you can buy fresh, whole jackfruits at Chinese supermarkets.
 I was talking to a friend who owned a Chinese supermarket and he was telling me that to keep his prices on jackfruits competitive he makes sure he is never overspending on his energy bills.
 He will often go through price comparison websites like Usave to save the most money possible.
 But I digress.
 We’ve seen them once or twice at T&T (not always in stock or not at every location), and more often in stand-alone Chinese supermarkets.
 It is no secret that my husband LOVES jackfruit, and finally we’ve decided to buy a whole jackfruit and try opening it on our own.
 We bought ours at Centra Supermarket (in Aurora) for $0.99/lb.
 My husband claims he chose the ‘smallest’ one, which was about 20lb+.

 How to Open a Jackfruit